 Hitting a wave at the wrong angle can have everything on your boat flying in various directions.
 If you’ve had a good day bass fishing, that’s the last thing you wanted.

-Even though bass boats are pretty simplistic, having to manage your stuff while controlling your boat and sanity can be a bit too much.
+Even though bass boats are pretty simplistic, managing your stuff while controlling your boat and sanity can be too much.

-Furthermore, although our boats have motorized like cars, they don’t come with shock absorbers, yet.
-So, as soon as you feel the waters getting rough, be quick to ensure everything is strapped, from your livewells and accessories to generally everything on the boat, including yourself and your partner.
+Furthermore, although our boats are motorized like cars, they don’t come with shock absorbers yet.
+So, as soon as you feel the waters getting rough, be quick to ensure everything is strapped, from your live wells and accessories to the boat itself, including yourself and your partner.

 Go Slow

-This is perhaps the most critical tip to remember when dealing with choppy waters.
-Sometimes you are faced with water up to 2 to 4 feet, which I call bumpy water.
-Other times, the waves rise as high as 5 to 10 feet.
-This is what you can call the genuinely rough water.
+This is perhaps the most critical tip when dealing with choppy waters.
+Sometimes, you are faced with water up to 2 to 4 feet, which I call bumpy water.
+Other times, the waves rise as high as 5 to 10 feet, which you can call genuinely rough water.

-Whether the waves are just bumpy or outright rough, slow speed can save you.
+Slow speed can save you whether the waves are just bumpy or rough.
 You might lose out on time and maybe cover fewer miles per hour, but low speed goes a long way in ensuring safety.
 The waves are already too hyper; you don’t want to match them in that.

-I can understand the panic that sets in when the sea gets difficult.
-But, the key lies in calming yourself and calming the boat.
+I can understand the panic that sets in when the sea becomes difficult.
+But the key lies in calming yourself and the boat.
 Slow and steady wins the race, remember?

 Don’t Challenge the Water